rpivo/react-automation-profiler/README.md

 # react-automation-profiler

-Analyze your React app's renders with automated flows using Puppeteer run through React's Profiler API, and data from different builds on generated D3 charts.
+Analyze your React app's renders with automated flows using Puppeteer run through React's Profiler API, and analyze data from different builds on auto-generated D3 charts.

 ## Setup